 | VOD | 5500 m/s | Fallback |

-Full time-domain waveform superposition model.
+Full coherent time-domain waveform superposition model — the only analytics path that superposes waveforms with phase so that constructive and destructive interference can appear in the result.
 Runs on CPU via Web Workers (not GPU), computing PPV on a 3D voxel grid for truly volumetric output.
 Uses multiple workers based on your computer’s processor count.

 | Parameter | Default | Description |